google/fuse-archive/README.md

 section: 1
 header: User Manual
 footer: fuse-archive 0.1.15
-date: September 2024
+date: October 2024
 ---

-# Name
+# NAME

 **fuse-archive** - Mount an archive or compressed file as a FUSE file system.

-# Synopsis
+# SYNOPSIS

 **fuse-archive** [*options*] *archive-file* [*mount-point*]

-# Description
+# DESCRIPTION

 **fuse-archive** is a program that serves an archive or compressed file (e.g.
 `foo.tar`, `foo.tar.gz`, `foo.xz` or `foo.zip`) as a read-only